-In recent years, we've taken steps to incorporate sustainability principles into our supply chain management processes.
-We've integrated sustainability content into our source selection documents, into certain supplier assessment tools, and into many of our suppliers' quarterly business reviews.
-Raytheon has also worked with our office supply partner to procure eco-friendly materials including products that contain recycled content.
+In recent years, Raytheon has taken steps to incorporate sustainability principles into our supply chain management processes.
+We’ve integrated sustainability content into our source selection documents, into certain supplier assessment tools and into many of our suppliers’ quarterly business reviews.
+We’re working with key suppliers to ensure that they are committed to our sustainability values and have sustainability goals that they pursue.